awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 *AWS CloudFormation compatibility*: This property is passed directly to the `[StateMachineName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-statemachinename)` property of an `AWS::StepFunctions::StateMachine` resource\.

  `Policies`   <a name="sam-statemachine-policies"></a>
-One or more policies that the execution role for this state machine needs\.
+One or more policies that this state machine's execution role needs\.
-This property accepts a single string or a list of strings, and can be the name of AWS managed AWS Identity and Access Management \(IAM\) policies, AWS SAM policy templates, or one or more in\-line IAM policy documents formatted as a Map\.
+This property accepts a single string or a list of strings\.
+The property can be the name of AWS managed AWS Identity and Access Management \(IAM\) policies, AWS SAM policy templates, or one or more inline policy documents formatted as a map\.
 You provide either a `Role` or `Policies`\.
 If the `Role` property is set, this property is ignored\.
 *Type*: String \| List \| Map